xwmx/nb/docs/index.markdown

 [`git log`](https://git-scm.com/docs/git-log), with [`nb show --added`](#show)
 displaying the datetime of the first commit containing the file and [`nb show --updated`](#show) displaying the datetime of the last commit in which the file was modified.
-For sorting, the file system's modified timestamp is used due to better performance.
+Meanwhile, the file system's modified timestamp is used for sorting due to better performance in that use case.

 `nb` also uses plain-text files to store ids and state information in git, including